 MEET THE TEAM

 Julia Zirpel had her first fashion moments at an early age.
-As a child, she grew up in India and Nepal and saw how important clothing could be.
-"I remember the expression of women who could finally put on a hard-won sari.
-A new piece of clothing gave them dignity - it meant something."
+She grew up in India and Nepal and saw first hand as a child how precious clothing can be.
+"I remember the expressions of women who could finally wear a sari that they had saved so hard for.
+A new garment gave them dignity - it meant something."

 "Not all that glitters is gold."
 In 2007, Guya Merkle could not have imagined that this wisdom would become her motto.
 After the sudden death of her father, the German with Italian-Belgian roots became the managing director and creative director of Vieri, a high-end jewelry company founded by her grandfather in 1939.
 She studied at the Gemological Institute of America to learn everything about manufacturing and the jewelry business.
 But until the end, she was concerned with the decisive question under which conditions gold is actually mined.
 A trip to Peru brought clarity: In so-called small-scale mines, miners and children worked under catastrophic conditions.
 They mined the gold by hand, inhaled toxic mercury and were permanently in acutely collapsing mines.